BrouthenKamel/mlir-docker-container/README.md

 #### 3.1.3.1.
 MLIR OpenMP Tests

-This is **mandatory** to be executed inside the docker container, as the build often fails and it must be done manually so that `libomp.so` gets created!

 ```bash
 cmake --build /opt/mlir-build --target check-openmp
 ```

 Result (did not work, but should be fine.
-MLIR-RL parallelizes successfully without these tests pass):
+MLIR-RL parallelizes successfully without these tests pass.
+As `libomp.so` gets created!):

 ```
 Testing Time: 1.67s